JM-Lazaro/hiring-engineers/answers.md

   1. Go to [datadog homepage](https://www.datadoghq.com) and click on __GET STARTED FOR FREE__.
   2. Fill-in the form that will pop-up with your details and __Sign up__:
   	__INSERT SCREENSHOT__
   3. In the next step, you can answer the surveys about the softwares and services that you are currently using.
-This step is optional.
+Answer the survey and click on __Next__.
   4. Lastly, you will be required to install a datadog agent in your host server.
 Select Ubuntu from the left side menu to get the instructions:
     	__INSERT SCREENSHOT__
   5. Install curl before executing the script from the Datadog instructions by running the command below in the vagrant terminal:<br />